Theodore Heuck: The Queen's Hospital

 By order of King Kamehameha IV, the Queens Hospital, now known as The Queen's Medical Center, was created in 1860 and was dedicated to Queen Emma and the people of Hawaii.
 This building was Heuck's first major project.
 In order to start building this creation, King Kamehameha IV had to first get approval from the legislature.
 So in 1854 he announced to the legislature the objective to create a hospital for the people of Hawaii.
 At that time, the Hawaiian race was seriously threatened by different types of disease brought to the islands by foreign visitors.
 Queen Emma supported the dream of a hospital, and the two campaigned tirelessly to make it a reality.
 They personally went door-to-door making the necessary funding.
 The royal couple exceeded their goal in just over a month, raising $13,530.
 In turn, the Legislature provided $6,000.
-On November 1, 1860 Heuck's contract ended.
+On November 1, 1860, Heuck's contract ended.
 The trustees thanked Heuck for his hard work and promised that his name would be placed on the building, but he did not receive any money.

-Heuck was appointed to the Privy Council from 1863 ro 1864, and then elected a representative to the legislature of the Hawaiian Kingdom from 1864–1867, and served as the secretary of the Board of Health.
+Heuck was appointed to the Privy Council from 1863 ro 1864, and then elected a representative to the legislature of the Hawaiian Kingdom from 1864 to 1867, and served as the secretary of the Board of Health.

 He was also made a Knight of the order of Kamehameha I and a trustee of Queens Hospital.
 The Queen's Medical Center has become a major provider of health care to the people of Hawaii and stands near downtown Honolulu on Punchbowl Street.